Tristenh/spark-shopper/README.md

   ```
   npm run seed
   ```
-## Usage

-#### Features
+## Features

-User Authentication : Secure signup and login system.
+- User Authentication : Secure signup and login system.
-Search : by product name and category.
+- Search : by product name and category.
-Cart :  users to add products they are interested in purchasing.
+- Cart :  users to add products they are interested in purchasing.
-Checkout and Payment :  proceed to payment, providing their billing and shipping information.
+- Checkout and Payment :  proceed to payment, providing their billing and shipping information.
-Product Details : product pages offer in-depth information about each item in the store.
+- Product Details : product pages offer in-depth information about each item in the store.
-Review & Ratings : user engagement by allowing customers to provide reviews and ratings for products they have purchased or used.
+- Review & Ratings : user engagement by allowing customers to provide reviews and ratings for products they have purchased or used.
-Wishlist : wishlist feature allows users to curate a list of their favorite products.
+- Wishlist : wishlist feature allows users to curate a list of their favorite products.
-Order History :  history section provides users with a complete record of their past purchases.
+- Order History :  history section provides users with a complete record of their past purchases.

 #### Deployment Link :

 https://spark-shopper-c35a92bbd283.herokuapp.com/

 # Usage

 The application can be invoked in the terminal by using the following command:

 ```